LeoArs06/ChangeMyMAC/README.md

 # Change My MAC

 Change My MAC is a Python application that allows you to change the MAC address of a network interface on macOS and Linux based systems, in few and really easy steps.
+Go to the **Binaries** to see details about the binaries

 ## Credits

-This software uses the [spoof-mac](https://github.com/feross/spoofmac) package for the macOS version, developed by [feross](https://github.com/feross).
+This software uses the [spoof-mac](https://github.com/feross/spoofmac) package for the macOS version (Python only), developed by [feross](https://github.com/feross).
 Original spoof-mac code can be found in his linked GitHub repository.

 ## Requirements